kkdt/m2package/README.md

 # Vagrant Environment

 A `Vagrantfile` is provided so that you can have a virtualized environment with Gradle and Maven installed.
 It also comes with a local instance of [Apache Archive](https://archiva.apache.org).
-The Vagrant environment locks Maven to use the local Apache Archiva which also proxies to Maven Central for artifacts - building will not only download the `$HOME/.m2` but also populates Archiva internal repository.
+The Vagrant environment locks Maven to use the local Apache Archiva which also proxies to Maven Central for artifacts - building will not only download to `$HOME/.m2` but also populates Archiva internal repository.

 1. Navigate to `/vagrant` to access this project